 Reps always proudly displayed the ribbons they earned.

 If you wanted to know where the “great reps were”, just be on the lookout for the ribbons, especially the blue ones!

-And “Exceptional” calls were so good that you could take any “Exceptional-rated” recorded call, and without listening to it yourself, play it to a new hire training class & confidently say, “You guys should strive to provide the level of quality service that this rep did right here!”
+And “Exceptional” calls were so good that you could take any “Exceptional-rated” recorded call, and WITHOUT EVEN LISTENING TO IT YOURSELF, play it to a new hire training class & without any hesitation, confidently say, “You guys should strive to provide the level of quality service that this rep did right here!”

 Without listening to it first, I repeat.

 Or provide the President or CEO of your company with the recorded call & proudly say, “Here, listen to one of my people” and be 1000% sure that he’ll be pleased.

 I’m not sure that most companies who still use the 1-100 rating scale, with the old “We gotcha!” mentality, could take a 100-rated call as a shining example of the type of work provided by your people for which you are most proud.

 “But it’s a simple ‘What’s my balance?’ inquiry.
 That’s what you consider a ‘perfect’ call???”

 100 means no identified errors.
 It doesn’t necessarily mean the best possible call for the customer.